ChainSafe/web3.unity/CONTRIBUTION.md

 Because we have two projects, developers can often be confused about in which project they should start writing the code.
 General rule of thumb:
 1. If your code will directly use some of the Unity features, it should probably live inside the UnitySampleProject.
-Note: If you want to add a new module (like web3auth, ramp, or lootboxes), you should create a new package inside the Root of the repository's Packages folder.
+Note: If you want to add a new module (like web3auth, ramp, or lootboxes), create a new package in the root of the repository's Packages folder.
 2. If your code doesn't care much about Unity but is doing a lot of communication with the blockchain itself, you should definitely create a new csproj inside our Chainsafe.Gaming solution.

 If you're unsure how you would actually extend Chainsafe's SDK, take a look at this lengthy [video](https://youtu.be/D6_786zPva8).
 It shows in depth how you can add your own code and injectors to the Chainsafe.Gaming project.